HelpCrunch alternatives: A complete guide

 6. Freshdesk

-Freshdesk is one of Zendesk's biggest competitors.
-It offers a similarly complete set of tools but is often seen as being a bit more user-friendly.
-It provides an omnichannel helpdesk with its own AI engine, "Freddy AI."
+Freshdesk is an industry-leading helpdesk that offers a complete and powerful set of tools for support teams.
+It provides a seamless omnichannel experience with its own mature AI engine, "Freddy AI."

 Pros:

-It has a free plan for up to two agents, which is a great starting point for small teams.
+• It has a free plan for up to two agents, which is a fantastic starting point for small teams.

 Cons:

-Freshdesk has several tiers billed per agent, per month, with discounts for paying annually.
+Pricing: Freshdesk offers tiered plans to match different team sizes, billed per agent, per month, with discounts for paying annually.
 These prices reflect the annual billing.

-AI Add-ons: Freddy AI Agent sessions are billed separately ($100 per 1,000 sessions), and Freddy AI Copilot can be added to Pro or Enterprise plans for $29/agent/month.
+• AI Add-ons: Freddy AI Agent sessions are billed separately, and Freddy AI Copilot can be added to Pro or Enterprise plans for $29/agent/month.

 How to choose the right HelpCrunch alternatives for your business